leifg/leif.io/content/blog/2021/07/06/sorry-the-get-protocol-doesnt-solve-ticket-scalping-through-blockchain/index.md

 ## Responding to Possible Comments

 I really want this to be the last article about blockchain/NFT ticketing (at least until Mark Cuban announces his [NFT ticketing service](https://www.cnbc.com/2021/03/26/mark-cuban-dallas-mavericks-may-use-nfts-for-ticketing.html)).
-But I am anticipating a couple of counter points, so I wanted to pre emotively respond to those.
+But I am anticipating a couple of counter points, so I wanted to preemptively respond to those.

 ### It's Not about Honest Ticketing!
 It's about Transparency, Pre Financing of Concerts Etc...